 Traveling outside the US earlier this year, and its current war on everything progressive, it was refreshing for this brochure to be one of the first things visitors see along with bilingual (or trilingual) signage everywhere that includes Mi' kmaq to acknowledge the original dwellers of the land you're standing on.
 Sure, many people consider this an empty gesture at best or at worst insultingly condescending.
 Canada's nods to its first nations people, and its conscientious approach to identity more generally, prompts its share of eye-rolling.
 Fair enough.
 But in the face of the alternative being shoved in our faces daily here in the US, Canada feels as if it's on the righter side of history.

 That old cliche about those who don't learn history are doomed to repeat is still valid.
 But a certain part of America will never let themselves be seen as the bad guys.
 In this they are not alone.
 Other cultures try to bury the past and airbrush their misdeeds out of history.
 It never works.
-Instead, it crawls out from under the carpet in another form.
+Instead, the malignancy crawls out from under the carpet in another form.

 Comments